srnichols/StampsPattern/docs/one-pagers/production-saas-checklist.md

-# Production SaaS Checklist — One‑Pager
+# Production SaaS Checklist, One‑Pager

 A concise, printable pre‑go‑live checklist for promoting the Azure Stamps Pattern from test to production.